alvinnws/advent-of-code/README.md

 I need to be more precise with my line of thinking when implementing.
 I redid my code maybe 3-4 times, each time a new mistake would crop up that I have to go in to patch.
 The issue I resolved last was present in every prior attempt for 13-2, despite my remaking of every line a few times.
 I did not need to use others' solutions/ideas in the end, but I did go to reddit for extra test inputs.
 This one felt like such a huge mental block because the final solution is not inherently difficult.
 ### 14-1
 Finishing this fast is a real confidence booster after 13-2.
 I basically used bubble sort, comparing only '.' and 'O'.
 Not too complicated, luckily.
+### 14-2
+Well making me do the same thing 4 billion times is sure to result in brute force not working.
+However, in my spite I realised that after some time, the total load at the end of one cycle drops into a repeating pattern.
+I tested the math to figure out which number in the pattern I have on the example input, which worked, then went straight to the full input.
+It did not take very long to reach the repeating pattern, and from there I calculated the answer.
+Not exactly a satisfying method to get the answer, however.